progit/progit/de/02-git-basics/01-chapter2.markdown

 Now, suppose you forgot to tag the project at `v1.2`, which was at the "updated rakefile" commit.
 You can add it after the fact.
 To tag that commit, you specify the commit checksum (or part of it) at the end of the command:

-Nehmen wir außerdem an, dass du vergessen hast, Version v1.2 des Projektes zu taggen, und dass dies der Commit "updated rakefile" gewesen ist.
+Nehmen wir außerdem an, dass du vergessen hast, Version v1.2 des Projekts zu taggen und dass dies der Commit "updated rakefile" gewesen ist.
 Du kannst diesen jetzt im Nachhinein taggen, indem du die Checksumme des Commits (oder einen Teil davon) am Ende des Befehls angibst:

 	$ git tag -a v1.2 9fceb02